Fortitude Valley Methodist Church

-Fortitude Valley Methodist Church and Hall are a heritage-listed former church and its hall (the second church on the site) at 116-120 Brookes Street, Fortitude Valley, City of Brisbane, Queensland, Australia.
+Fortitude Valley Methodist Church and Hall are a heritage-listed former church (the second church on the site) and its hall at 116–120 Brookes Street, Fortitude Valley, City of Brisbane, Queensland, Australia.

 The first church (and later hall) was designed by James Cowlishaw and built from 1870 to 1871 by Thomas Reading.
 The third church was designed by George Simkin and built from 1887 to 1888 by Blair Cunningham.
-They are also known as Fortitude Valley Wesleyan Church & Church Hall, Gregory Place, Gregory Hall, and Epworth Centre.
-They were added to the Queensland Heritage Register on 21 October 1992.
+The complex is also known as Fortitude Valley Wesleyan Church and Church Hall, Gregory Place, Gregory Hall, and the Epworth Centre.
+The complex was added to the Queensland Heritage Register on 21 October 1992.

+Built as a Methodist church, the last service was held in 1977.
+The former church is used as a commercial showroom.

 History

-The former Fortitude Valley Wesleyan Church and Church Hall were erected in 1887-88 and 1870-71 respectively, on a site in Ann Street granted to the Wesleyan Church by the Crown in 1861.
+The former Fortitude Valley Wesleyan Church and Church Hall were erected in 1887–88 and 1870–71 respectively, on a site in Ann Street granted to the Wesleyan Church by the Crown in 1861.
 The site fronted what was then known as the Eagle Farm Road (later Ann Street), and included allotments for a church, school and parsonage.

+First church

 The first Fortitude Valley Wesleyan Church had been erected on another site in Ann Street in 1856.
 At that time, Fortitude Valley was part of the Brisbane Circuit.

 In 1867, the Brisbane Circuit was divided into two: the Valley and Albert Street.
 The new Valley Circuit was a large one, embracing Eagle Farm, Nundah and Sandgate, and was centred on the small Ann Street church.